GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/README.md

 # Key Steps

-<h3>Deploy model in Azure ML Studio</h3>
+### Deploy model in Azure ML Studio
-<p> We first register a dataset and create an automl run.
+We first register a dataset and create an automl run.
 Once the run is complete, we can deploy the best model.
 After deployment, the model is registered and Endpoint is available for us to use.
 We then enable application insights for this EP with help of logs.py script.
 After that we make use of swagger URI provided in the EP and run both swagger.sh and serve.py so we can see the swagger documentation (It gives us a place to check what paths are available and the expected requests and responses).
 We run endpoint.py which send request to REST URI and valid JSON response can be seen in the output.
 Additionally, we use apache benchmark to get the stats of the EP.

 Register Dataset
 <img alt="dataset registered" src="https://github.com/GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/blob/main/images_for_readme/dataset.png">